 Most business owners can make better decisions for their company when:

 - They have timely and accurate financial information

 - They know what to expect from their accounting/finance department

 - They leverage that timely information and turn it into knowledge

-That’s what shifts the accounting function into a profit center.
-A profit center works for you, helps you grow, and doesn’t just exist simply to track information the way unproductive overhead might.
+That is what shifts the accounting function into a profit center.
+A profit center works for you, helps you grow, and does not exist simply to track information the way unproductive overhead might.

 Are you ready to turn your accounting overhead into a finance profit center?